Joe Cordina: Cordina vs. Gwynne

-Cordina vs. Tinoco
+Rise up the ranks

 Cordina was scheduled to fight Enrique Tinoco for the vacant WBA Continental super-featherweight title on 30 November 2019.
 He won the fight by unanimous decision, with two judges scoring the fight 98–92 in his favor, while the third judge scored it 96–94 for him.

-Cordina vs. Kourbanov

 Cordina faced Faroukh Kourbanov on 20 March 2021, following a 16-month absence from the sport.
 He won the fight by a close majority decision, with scores of 96–95, 96–96 and 98–93.

-Cordina vs. Hernandez

 Cordina next faced Joshuah Hernandez on 14 August 2021.
 He won the fight by a first-round knockout, stopping Hernandez after just 53 seconds.

-Cordina vs. Khatchatryan

 Cordina made his first WBA Continental title defense against Miko Khatchatryan on 11 December 2021, over two years after he had won it.
 He won the fight by unanimous decision, with two judges scoring the fight 98–92 for him, while the third judge scored it 100–90 in his favor.

+IBF super-featherweight champion

 Cordina vs. Ogawa

-Cordina KO'd Kenichi Ogawa in the second round to become the IBF super featherweight champion on 4 June 2022, at the Motorpoint Arena in Cordina's native Cardiff, Wales.
+Cordina knocked out Kenichi Ogawa in the second round to become the IBF super featherweight champion on 4 June 2022, at the Motorpoint Arena in Cordina's native Cardiff, Wales.

-Cordina was next scheduled to defend his belt against Shavkat Rakhimov on 5 November, 2022.
+Cordina was next scheduled to defend his belt against Shavkat Rakhimov on 5 November 2022.
 Due to a hand injury, Cordina had to pull out of the fight and was subsequently stripped of his IBF belt.

+Cordina vs. Rakhimov

+On 22 April 2023, at the Cardiff International Arena, Cordina defeated Shavkat Rahimov by split decision to regain the IBF super featherweight title.

+Cordina vs. Vazquez

+On 4 November 2023 in Monte Carlo, Monaco, Cordina made the first defense of his IBF super featherweight title against Edward Vazquez, with Cordina winning by majority decision.

+Cordina vs. Cacace

+On May 18, 2024, in Riyadh, Saudi Arabia, Cordina lost his IBF super featherweight title via eighth-round TKO against Anthony Cacace.

+Step-up to lightweight

+Cancelled bout with Shakur Stevenson

+Cordina was scheduled to challenge WBC lightweight World champion Shakur Stevenson at Kingdom Arena in Riyadh, Saudi Arabia, on 12 October 2024.
+On September 11, 2024, it was announced that Stevenson suffered a hand injury and the fight was cancelled.

+Cordina vs. Quiroz

+On 5 July 2025, at the AO Arena in Manchester, Cordina returned from a 14 month absence to defeat Jaret Gonzalez Quiroz by unanimous decision, and claim the vacant WBO global lightweight title.

+Personal life

+Cordina has a daughter, born in 2015.